techcare-fo/google-drive-copy-files/README.md

 | sourceFolderId    | Id of source folder [How to find](https://ploi.io/documentation/mysql/where-do-i-get-google-drive-folder-id)                      |         |
 | targetFolderId    | Id of target folder                                                                                                               |         |
 | donefileId        | Id of file that indicates the folder is done                                                                                      |         |

+## How to use

+Copy the script to [Google Apps Script](https://script.google.com/home/start).
+Set the script properties and then run start function.